Dawson boots Cardinals past Titans

-GLENDALE, Ariz. -- Phil Dawson kicked four field goals, Marcus Mariota was intercepted twice, and the Arizona Cardinals outlasted the Tennessee Titans 12-7 on Sunday.
+GLENDALE, Ariz. -- Phil Dawson kicked four field goals and the Arizona Cardinals intercepted Marcus Mariota twice in outlasting the Tennessee Titans 12-7 on Sunday.

 Arizona (6-7) got two field goals from Dawson in the fourth quarter, the last from 35 yards out with 3:45 left to play.
 The kick came after Mariota’s second interception of the game, as linebacker Josh Bynes picked off the pass over the middle.

+“I know what everybody is going to say -- ‘It’s an ugly win,'” Cardinals head coach Bruce Arians said.
+“There is no such thing.
+I couldn’t be prouder of the character of the men in that locker room.
+We’ve never lost two in a row at home in five years, and very seldom have we lost two in a row because of the character that’s in that room.”

-Earlier, Dawson’s 32-yard field goal with 5:59 remaining gave the Cardinals their first lead of the game, 9-7.
+Dawson’s 32-yard field goal with 5:59 remaining gave the Cardinals their first lead of the game at 9-7.

 Cardinals quarterback Blaine Gabbert was 17 of 26 for 178 yards with no touchdowns and no picks.
 He is now 2-2 as Arizona’s starter since moving up the depth chart because of injuries to Carson Palmer and Drew Stanton.

-Note: EditorsNote: updates Fitzgerald’s career receiving-yards total in 11th graf